Why is a DNP degree important?

 When do DNP classes start at Regis University?

-Courses begin in the Summer Semester (May) every year.
-We offer two plans of study for the Doctor of Nursing Practice program: a two-year (six-semester) option, or a three-year (nine-semester) option.
+- APRN and ALHC courses begin in May every year.
+We offer two plans of study for the doctor of Nursing Practice program: a two-year (six-semester) option, or a three-year (nine-semester) option.

 ||Final Application Deadline